 North Polar Summary

 There are still many unknowns with respect to the recent history of the NPLD on Mars, including the age of the surface and the current mass balance.
 Crater age dating techniques can now incorporate a production for small, currently observable craters on Mars (based on Daubar et al., 2013) and therefore re-examining the crater population of the NPLD is a timely way of gaining new insight into the age of the surface.
-The surface age of the NPLD, however, is only part of the puzzle.
-Thermal models, constrained by observations from DTMs, can be used to model the accumulation of ices inside craters and therefore constrain the NPLD surface ice accumulation.
-In total, this proposed work will produce at least two papers and new insight into a long-standing north polar problem.
+The surface age of the NPLD, however, is only part of the puzzle and does not directly inform us of recent accumulation rates.
+Thermal models, constrained by observations from DTMs, can be used to model the accumulation of ices inside craters and therefore constrain the NPLD surface ice accumulation on surrounding flat surfaces.
+In total, this proposed work will produce at least two papers and new insight into a long-standing problem of linking climate to polar geology.

 Concurrent Research